LuigiPiucco/domestic-supervisor/README.md

   - 1 `camera`:
     - The camera view's root widget;
     - Shown when the user navigates to the path "/camera" or "/";
-  - 1 `not_connected`:
-  - Prints an error message to the screen when the simulation system is not connected;
-- Entities that inherit from `Wt::WWidget` in the `widgets` namespace:
+- Entities that inherit from a descendant of `Wt::WWidget` in the `widgets`
+  namespace:
+  - 1 `camera_panel`:
+    - Draws the camera control panel according to the detection state and updates the count when it changes;
   - 2 `page_anchor`:
     - Draws the page switch button by receiving the arguments
-      - Top left corner position;
       - Entity that implements `view` to be shown when clicked;
+- 1 `dynamic_image` that inherits from `Wt::WResource`:
+  - Provides a way to send a dynamic image to the user, for showing the camera;
 - 1 `domestic_supervisor` that inherits from `Wt::WApplication`:
   - Represents the application as a whole;
-  - Defines the server's life-cycle methods (startup, connect, run, shutdown...);
+  - Defines the applications's life-cycle methods (startup, connect, run, shutdown...);
+- 1 `domestic_server` that inherits from `Wt::WServer`:
+  - Configures the server to send the application under multiple URLs;
+  - Creates `domestic_supervisor` sessions on demand, so, in practice, there are many of every entity, but for simplicity, only the number is a single session is counted in this listing;

 ### Simulator entities

 - `controllers` namespace:
-  - 1 `mqtt` that inherits from `mqtt::callback` and `mqtt::iaction_listener`:
-    - Responsible for processing incoming messages and providing an API to send messages to the supervisor;
-    - Provides methods to send light and/or lock state change request notifications;
-    - Registers callbacks to do things when light and/or lock state change requests arrive;
   - 1 `image_loop`:
     - Collects and sends webcam images through MQTT;
     - Runs in loop on separate, self managed thread;
     - Can be called as a function;
 - 1 `domestic_simulator` that inherits from `Wt::WApplication`:
   - Represents the application as a whole;
-  - Defines the server's life-cycle methods (startup, connect, run, shutdown...);
+  - Defines the application's life-cycle methods (startup, connect, run, shutdown...);

 ## Acknowledgments